youC4N/Messenger/README.md

 ## Project Structure

-- Client: Contains the client-side application code.
+- **Client**: Contains the client-side application code.
-- Server: Contains the server-side application code, handling backend operations.
+- **Server**: Contains the server-side application code, handling backend operations.
-- Interface: Contains shared interfaces and protocols used by both client and server.
+- **Interface**: Contains shared interfaces and protocols used by both client and server.
-- Docs: Documentation for the project, including API references and user guides.
+- **Docs**: Documentation for the project, including API references and user guides.

 ### Technologies used:
 - SQlite3